The 11 Very Best Things to Do in Mykonos

 7 | Find Armenistis Lighthouse

 So, if you hire yourself a quad (or car, if you’d prefer), get around to the following two places on this list of things to do in Mykonos.
 First up, out of Mykonos Town, is Armenistis Lighthouse.
-Be aware; the roads up are a little narrow, steep and windy, but that’s part of the fun, right?
+Be aware, the roads up are a little narrow, steep and windy, but that’s part of the fun, right?
 As they say, it’s not the destination; it’s the journey.
 Armenistis Lighthouse also offers another decent spot for sunset.

 8 | Visit Odos Araxame Taverna

 Mykonos still has some Greek charm, although it’s a little harder to find.
 If you’re a regular to Greece, you’ll know what we’re talking about – that indescribable rustic charm.
 Mykonos Town isn’t a true reflection of what many Greek towns are like because it’s got money to make everything pretty.
 Anyway, if you’re on the hunt for a taste of local Greece, head to Ano Mera in the middle of the island.
-There, you’ll find a taste of local Greece but more importantly, head for Odos Araxame Taverna.
+There, you’ll find a taste of local Greece, but more importantly, head for Odos Araxame Taverna.
 It’s a beautiful little taverna with the rustic Greek charm we love.

 9 | Find the Instagram Hotspots

 Mykonos is a treasure trove of fantastic photo spots.
 Even if you don’t want to be on camera, there are plenty of opportunities to photograph beautiful places around Mykonos Town and the wider island.
-The colourful Bougainvillea plants are a favourite around Mykonos and will add valuable colour to your travel photos.
+The colourful Bougainvillaea plants are a favourite around Mykonos and will add valuable colour to your travel photos.

 10 | Search for the Churches